Bachelor of Science in Quality for Industry (Add-On ) Honours DegreeOpening for Applications in January 2018

 The Level 8 degree in Quality for Industry was designed as an add-on to the Level 7 award in Quality for Industry.

-I you hold the Level 7 degree in Quality for Industry (or equivalent from another college), then you are eligible to apply for the Level 8 degree.
+If you hold the Level 7 degree in Quality for Industry (or equivalent from another college), then you are eligible to apply for the Level 8 degree.
+Places will be awarded on a first-come first-served basis for fully completed applications.

 The course is delivered in the GMIT Galway Campus, Dublin Road, Galway.
 The room will be advised on the Notice Board in Reception on the first night.